SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 *For version 1.1*

-A number of bugs were fixed from v1.1 but new bugs were introduced.
+Some bugs were fixed from v1.1 but new bugs were introduced.
 - Total Number of Bugs found: 6

 For example:
 - The System shows "Unknown error before the amount selected is dispensed from the system and the n displays the balance
-- The balance shows current balance + the amount deposited, but short of $0.10
+- The balance shows the current balance + the amount deposited, but short of $0.10

-Some issues were critical while some had a low impact on the system but it is important to reduce the number of abnomalities the system has as much as we can even if no system is 100% bug free
+Some issues were critical while some had a low impact on the system but it is important to reduce the number of abnormalities the system has as much as we can even if no system is 100% bug-free

+Below are links to illustrations/screenshots of some bugs;
+- Typographical error

 # How the pair testing was managed and teamwork/effort was divided